-1. The importation into Canada of drugs, blood, natural health products and medical devices is subject to establishment or site licensing to ensure that imported substances meet Canadian standards of safety, efficacy and quality.
+1. The importation into Canada of drugs, blood, natural health products and medical devices is subject to establishment or site licensing to ensure that imported products meet Canadian standards of safety, efficacy and quality.
 The import of these products is covered by the Food and Drug Regulations, the Blood Regulations, the Natural Health Products Regulations, and Medical Devices Regulations, respectively.
 In addition to establishment or site licences permitting persons to, among other things, import a health product, product licences or market authorizations are required for the sale of each specific health product in Canada.

-The importation of sperm and ova for assisted human reproduction and cells, tissues and organs (CTO) for transplantation are not subject to licensing but imported products must meet Canadian standards for safety and quality as expressed in the respective regulations.
-Canadian establishments that import sperm and ova must notify Health Canada prior to importation.
-Establishments that import and further distribute CTOs are required to be registered with Health Canada.
-Sperm and ova imported into Canada under the Safety of Sperm and Ova Regulations and any tissue imported into Canada under the Safety of Human Cells, Tissues and Organs for Transplantation Regulations must also have been processed by a registered establishment.
+In the case of medical devices, a market authorization is required for Class II, III and IV devices, which correspond to mid and high-risk devices.
+Class I devices, which are the lowest risk, are not issued product-specific market authorizations and are instead covered under establishment licences.
+The importation of human cells, tissues and organs (CTO) for transplantation are not subject to licensing, but imported products must meet Canadian standards for safety, as expressed in the respective regulations.
+Establishments that import and/or distribute CTOs are required to be registered with Health Canada.
+Any tissue or cell (other than lymphohemapoietic cell) imported into Canada under the Safety of Human Cells, Tissues and Organs for Transplantation Regulations must also have been processed by a registered establishment.

 2. Establishment licences are required for "import for sale" of drugs (including pharmaceuticals, active pharmaceutical ingredients, biologics, vaccines, blood products, and radiopharmeuticals), blood, and medical devices.
+However, licences may not be required for blood if import is done under urgent circumstances.